 Harriet and I went on a three-week holiday to France from the 8th – 29th May 2007.
 On the way over to France, we stopped off in Singapore for two days.

 I have a Brain Injury website that connects hundreds of Brain Injured people around the world.
 The dominant theme of the Brain Injury Community is: ‘Becoming a Brain Injury Thriver and not just Survivor’.

-I personally went through a life changing situation.
+I personally went through a life-changing situation.
 In December 1995, I sustained a severe brain injury by falling off a boogie-board in shallow surf at Peregian Beach on the Sunshine Coast of Queensland, Australia.
-Consequently, I was in a coma for four weeks, confined in hospital for six months, had to learn everything all over again.
+Consequently, I was in a coma for four weeks, confined in the hospital for six months, had to learn everything all over again.
 These things included: